Ronnie Murphy: Later life

 Dee Brown, Murphy's teammate at Jacksonville University, reflected on his career in 1990 by saying, "[NBA teams are] paying you all that money and they should know how you tick.
 Ronnie Murphy was a great player, but everybody found out how he ticked.
 I thought he would be drafted high, but I didn't know how long he'd last in the league because of his attitude."

 Murphy was the assistant coach for the Stevenson University Mustangs men's basketball team during the 2007–08 season.

-Murphy's daughter, Amanda, has been competing in weight throw and hammer throw for the South Carolina Gamecocks women's track and field team since 2018.
+Murphy's daughter, Amanda, competed in weight throw and hammer throw for the South Carolina Gamecocks women's track and field from 2018 to 2020.
+His son, Ben, walked-on to the Maryland Terrapins men's basketball team in 2023 after transferring from Howard Community College.

 In 2019, Murphy was inducted into the Jacksonville University Athletic Hall of Fame.